grafana/agent/docs/developer/release/prerequisites.md

 # Prerequisites

-Before performing a release, make sure that you have completed the following prerequisites:
+Before performing a release, make sure that you have completed the following:

 ## Git Signature Verification